Saturday, March 27, 2010

 We've had some fun and interesting interactions with different characters along the way.
 In Long, after asking for simple directions, we ended up with a friendly police escort to the only accommodation in town.
 We've also had some interesting discussions with locals about effects on the Mekong River from Chinese Dams.

-extreme heat, smoky air, and steep hills in the north of Thailand.
+There have also been some challenges such as extreme heat, smoky air, and steep hills in the north of Thailand.
 Every year, around this time of year, it's common in Northern Thailand to use slash and burn agricultural practices.
 This, combined with burning dry forests creates a polluted haze.
 Along with the heat, this is always a difficult time for people in the north.
 As we've made our way south, we've found less of this and we hope that this continues.
 While we loved our life in Chiang Mai, at this time of year, it's nice to be away.
 We hate to sound negative but we think it's useful to point out since cycling in the North is incredible outside of the burning season.

 Tomorrow we're crossing the Thai-Laos Friendship Bridge and heading to Vientiane.
 We'll try to update this about once a week and we'll try to be more concise in future entries!